 By Lisa Provost

 I highly recommend getting both an ultrasound and a Spec fPLI (pancreatic lipase) run for these reasons.
 Lipase is one of the pancreatic digestive enzymes with small traces that are normally present in the circulation.
 These levels jump dramatically in pancreatitis, giving a clear diagnosis without invasive tests.
 Alex’s two ultrasounds showed no inflammation in the pancreas, only the liver.
 But months later, her fPLI showed a positive result for pancreatitis.
 Another cat was the opposite.
 His fPLI showed no disease yet when his parent insisted on running an ultrasound, the results were positive and he was hospitalized, which saved his life.
 This is to say, a cat can have pancreatitis even if the fPLI doesn’t indicate it.
 That insistence was due in part to the sudden downturn and death of my Alex and sparked many to get their cats tested again, with both tests run.
 Although I lost my girl, thankfully because of her, some lives were saved.
-I also recommend re-testing every two to three months and staying hyper vigilant in regards to this issue.
+I recommend staying vigilant in regards to this issue, pancreatitis can be acute or chronic.
 The spec fPLI is analyzed at Texas A&M labs, while at IDEXX labs it is called the spec fPL.
 That’s the only difference in the tests – where they are analyzed.
 It takes several days to a week to get results back.
 There is another pancreatitis test that can be run at your vet’s office, called the SNAP fPL.
-It’s optimized as a sensitive screening test for pancreatitis and provides immediate results, indicating whether the blood sample is above the top of the spec fPL’s normal reference range of 3.5 μg/L; it simply says yes/no to pancreatitis.
+It’s optimized as a sensitive screening test for pancreatitis and provides immediate results, indicating whether the blood sample is above the top of the spec fPL’s normal reference range of 3.5 μg/L; it simply says yes/no to pancreatitis/abnormalities.

+Pancreatitis is a chief risk factor for developing what’s called disseminated intravascular coagulation or DIC.
+DIC is a massive uncoupling of normal blood clotting and clot dissolving mechanisms.
+This leads to simultaneous bleeding and clotting of blood throughout the body, which can eventually lead to heart failure.
+Plasma transfusions can sometimes be helpful to replace the clotting factors needed to prevent DIC as well as natural blood factors to deactivate pancreatic enzymes.
+This condition is rare.
 Symptoms of chronic pancreatitis can vary widely or be lacking entirely.
-Some cats require a lot of care; i.e. fluids, pain medications, anti-emetics. etc., regularly in order to manage symptoms.
+Some cats require a lot of care; i.e. fluids, pain medications, anti-emetics, appetite stimulants, regularly in order to manage symptoms.
 And some have none of the obvious symptoms.
 Look for things like changing color and form in their feces, and Oily, smelly stools (steatorrhea), which can also signify SIBO and EPI.
-Chronic pancreatitis also can lead to calcification of the pancreas, which means the pancreatic tissue hardens from deposits of insoluble calcium salts.
-Surgery may be necessary to remove part of the pancreas.

 This is the comfy meatloaf position that most cats lay in frequently.
 Legs wrapped underneath the chest area, head up, eyes relaxed, etc.